 “Cast all your anxiety on him because he cares for you.”
 1 Peter 5:7 NIV

 The Greek word translated cast is very descriptive.
 It’s the same word used to describe how the disciples threw their garments over the donkey Jesus would ride into Jerusalem.
 (Luke 19:35) Do that with your anxiety today.
-If necessary, write your worries on a piece of paper, and then throw them into a river or leave them at the altar at your church.
-Such a physical act symbolizes casting all your worries onto Jesus, and leaving them there.
+You might write your worries on a piece of paper and leave it at the altar at your church, or write a word on a stone and throw it into the lake or river.
+Such a physical act symbolizes casting all your worries onto Jesus and leaving them there.

 6. When love comes, fear leaves.

 If you want to be free from fear, go where love is.
 Who can you connect with today that leaks out love?
 A family member, a friend, a fellow believer?
 God is the ultimate Source of all love.
-God IS love.
-(1 John 4:8) The more time you spend in His presence, letting His Word and His love fill your mind, contemplating Who He really is, the less room there will be in your mind for fear.
+God is love.
+(1 John 4:8) The more time you spend in His presence, letting His love fill your soul, contemplating Who He really is, the less room there will be in your mind for fear.

 7. Jesus promised peace in the midst of trouble.